wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnetcore-auth-code.md

 ### Additional middleware configuration

 The `OktaMvcOptions` class configures the Okta middleware.
-You can see all the available options in the [project's GitHub](https://github.com/okta/okta-aspnet/blob/master/README.md).
+You can see all the available options in the [project's GitHub].

 ### Secure your application